Skip to main content

 Midsummer in Sweden – like something from another world

-Midsummer is here and all over the country, Swedes are getting ready to celebrate.
-Everyone is welcome to join in the fun.
-Or why not organise your own Midsummer party.
+Midsummer is here – and Swedes are getting ready to celebrate.
+Everyone’s welcome to join the fun – or why not host your own Midsummer party?
 Here’s how!

-Sweden’s National Day is 6 June, but Midsummer is when Swedes truly celebrate.
-In 2025, Midsummer Eve falls on 20 June but in many places, festivities are held during the whole Midsummer weekend.
-Welcome to join the celebration!
+Sweden’s official National Day is 6 June, but if you ask the locals, the real celebration happens during Midsummer.
+In 2025, Midsummer Eve falls on 20 June – and in many places, the festivities last the entire weekend.
+You’re warmly invited to join in!

 The Midsummer night is filled with magic

 The Christian tradition of celebrating the prophet St. John the Baptist coincides with the summer solstice.
-In Northern Europe, the date is still celebrated with the lighting of bonfires and festivities.
+In Northern Europe, this date is still marked by bonfires and festivities.

 From the late Middle Ages, Swedes began raising and dancing around a Midsummer pole.
-Decorating it with flowers and greenery is called ‘maja’, so it is also known as a maypole.
+Decorating it with flowers and greenery is called 'maja', which is why it's also known as a maypole.

-Walking barefoot in the dew as the Midsummer night turned to dawn helped you stay healthy.
-Wearing a wreath of flowers in your hair is an old symbol of rebirth and fertility.
-To preserve the flowers’ magic throughout the year, bouquets were dried and sometimes placed in the Christmas bath to keep the family healthy through the long, cold winter.
+Walking barefoot in the dew as night turned into dawn was thought to promote good health.
+Wearing a wreath of flowers symbolised fertility and rebirth.
+To preserve the flowers’ powers, many dried their bouquets and even placed them in the Christmas bath to keep the family healthy through the long winter.

-Today, Midsummer is about celebrating that the best time of the year lies ahead of us.
+Today, Midsummer is about celebrating that the best part of the year still lies ahead.

 1 / 3